-Compassionate and caring educators are the backbone of student success.
-Ten years ago, Bishop Chatard developed the Catholic Educator Advancement Program to support teacher professional development, to empower educators to be lifelong learners and to direct financial compensation.
-At weekly meetings, teachers meet in small groups to train on strategies, develop course content, analyze student performance and reflect upon successful practice.
+Compassionate and caring educators and school counselors are the backbone of student success.
+Twelve years ago, Bishop Chatard developed the Catholic Educator Advancement Program to support and guide teacher professional training and development, to empower educators to be lifelong learners and to direct financial compensation.
+A key part of the CEAP process is on-going teacher education.
+Teachers meet weekly to learn new instructional strategies, develop course content, analyze student performance and reflect upon successful practice.
 This process has created a dynamic group of professionals who have greatly contributed to the academic success of this school.

 The educators at Bishop Chatard believe that each student should be guided to reach their academic potential.
 They nurture and guide student independence and accountability.
 Classrooms are safe spaces for students to embrace new challenges.
 Course content is taught with the mindset, "I care about you.
 I believe you can be successful.
 I will not give up on you."

-2019-2020 ENROLLMENT
+2021-2022 ENROLLMENT